Upper and Lower Lelands Ponds

 Upper and Lower Lelands Ponds are connected by a channel that runs through a culvert under the highway.
 This culvert is too small for boat passage, but it does allow fish movement.
 Upper Lelands offers a cold water fishery for brown trout along with warm water gamefish such as largemouth bass and tiger musky.
 Lower Lelands is shallower and weedier and offers a better opportunity for largemouth bass and tiger musky.
 Alewife are one of the main prey species in the ponds.

 Upper Lelands Pond is stocked annually with approximately 1,360 year-old brown trout.
 Lower Lelands Pond receives approximately 155 tiger musky annually.
 Special fishing regulations exist for trout in Lelands Ponds.
-Please consult the Special Regulations by County section of your fishing regulations guide.

 2015 Fisheries Survey of Upper and Lower Lelands Ponds